hpc/charliecloud/doc/dev.rst

 Special images
 --------------

-For images that are not needed after the completion of the test are tagged :code:`tmpimg`.
-So there is only 1 extra image at the end of the test suite.
+For images not needed after completion of a test, tag them :code:`tmpimg`.
+This leaves only one extra image at the end of the test suite.

 Writing a test image using the standard workflow
 ------------------------------------------------